callensvalerian/ETHOnline-Hackathon-NFT/README.md

     run python -m SimpleHTTPServer
     then, run in your web-browser http://localhost:8000/
   - a proxy to send local events to moralis backend
+- to deploy the contract on a testnet: truffle migrate --network xxx with xxx being a network added in truffle-config.js